Financial Aid

-Washington Studio School is deeply committed to promoting growth and diversity in our community, and we believe that students from any and all backgrounds should have access to quality studio-arts education.
+Washington Studio School is deeply committed to promoting an inclusive community.
+We believe that students from all backgrounds should have access to quality studio-arts education.
 WSS offers financial aid to eligible students in the form of full or partial scholarships and work-study positions.
-While qualifications for the two programs differ, both will utilize the same application and review process.

 To ensure that arts education is accessible to talented students regardless of economic background, WSS offers scholarship assistance to adults and teens requiring full or partial financial assistance.
 The number of scholarships available will vary from year to year according to resources and availability of funding.
 We are grateful for the generosity of our donors who support all or part of the available scholarship opportunities.
 Please see below for our different scholarship options.